-8.3.11 Upstream Channel Change Response (UCC-RSP)
+6.3.11 Upstream Channel Change Response (UCC-RSP)

 An Upstream Channel Change Response MUST be transmitted by a CM in response to a received Upstream Channel Change Request message to indicate that it has received and is complying with the UCC-REQ.
-The format of an UCC-RSP message is shown in Figure 8-29.
+The format of a UCC-RSP message is shown in Figure 6-30.